-If you are a beneficial owner of shares registered in the name of your broker, bank, or other agent, you should have received a Notice containing voting instructions from that organization rather than from ACADIA.
-Simply follow the voting instructions in the Notice to ensure that your vote is counted.
+If you are a beneficial owner of shares registered in the name of your broker, bank, or other agent, you should have received a voting instruction form with these proxy materials from that organization rather than from ACADIA.
+Simply complete and mail the voting instruction form to ensure that your vote is counted.
 Alternatively, you may vote by telephone or over the internet as instructed by your broker or bank.
 To vote in person at the annual meeting, you must obtain a valid proxy from your broker, bank, or other agent.
 Follow the instructions from your broker or bank included with these proxy materials, or contact your broker or bank to request a proxy form.